 If you want a good garden, you must be mindful of the weather, everyday.
 If your garden is starting to wilt, and a big rain is coming, water a little to stop the wilting leaves, but leave the rest of the watering for the big rain.
 And if you just got a big rain, be happy, and don't water.
 If you have a really big rain coming up, just lightly water, if your garden needs water, or it will be over watering, and you can't take back mother nature rains.
 If the top inch or so of soil is dry, water.

 Look at your plants everyday.
 You will soon learn what leaf wilting means.
 If you have a plant whose leaves are erect in the morning, and you haven't checked the soil, and you see the leaves drooping way down, it's time to water--even if the weather said it would rain, and the radar doesn't show any rain at all.
-And if you get up, and the leaves are wilted, then water right away.

 If you get up every morning, and check your plants throughout the day, just like children, you'll come to know what they need.